Bound by Corruption by BelovedStranger

 Aghast at her reaction to him, a youkai, she tried to scramble away, but the moment she pushed against his chest, the arm around her waist made itself known by tightening.
 Rather than putting distance between them, what little space that had separated them vanished as she was pulled closer.

-Heart racing, a little breathless, she stuttered, unsure.
-“G-good morning, Sesshomaru.”
+Heart racing, a little breathless, she stuttered, unsure, “G-good morning, Sesshomaru.”

 Unable to continue meeting the intensity in his gaze, her eyes fluttered away.
 The only other place she was able to look was at his chest.
 His naked chest.
 She tested his hold on her by pressing against him again, her hands burning at the heat of his skin.
 He didn’t budge.
 Which meant, neither did she.

-“Y-you can let me go now.”
+“You, ah, can let me go now.”
 Was that her voice?
 It was too breathy, rasping.

 “I owe you a more memorable kiss,” he said huskily.